PabloNicolla/learning-ground/AWS/Architect-Associate/README.md

 - Computational fluid dynamics, genomics research, and other scientific simulations.
 - Large-scale data analysis and machine learning workloads.
 - Research and education institutions running complex simulations in fields like chemistry and physics.

+### AWS Trusted Advisor

+provides recommendations that help you follow AWS best practices.
+It evaluates your account by using checks.
+These checks identify ways to optimize your AWS infrastructure, improve security and performance, reduce costs, and monitor service quotas.

 ## Useful AWS Resources